DrKingShultz/Real-Time-Latent-Consistency-Model/README.md

 You need CUDA and Python 3.10, Mac with an M1/M2/M3 chip or Intel Arc GPU

 `TIMEOUT`: limit user session timeout
-`SAFETY_CHECKER`: disabled if you want NSFW filter off
+`SAFETY_CHECKER`: disabled if you want NSFW filter off  (Currently Disabled for Img2Img ControlNet/Canny).
 `MAX_QUEUE_SIZE`: limit number of users on current app instance
 `TORCH_COMPILE`: enable if you want to use torch compile for faster inference works well on A100 GPUs